 Sky’s 23 million customers in five European countries would give Comcast or Disney a rare opportunity to diversify out of the U.S. and reach more consumers directly.
 Sky boasts a market-leading platform, its Q box, which Comcast Chief Executive Officer Brian Roberts says leaves him “terribly impressed.”
 Sky also has a suite of sought-after TV content to lure and retain subscribers, including rights to Premier League soccer.
 Of the assets he’s seeking to acquire from Fox, Disney CEO Bob Iger called Sky “a real crown jewel.”

 3. What put Fox in play?

 The Murdoch family wanted to sell some of the global empire it assembled over three decades.
 On June 20, Disney sweetened its bid for the Fox assets to $71.3 billion in cash and stock, up from $52.4 billion.
-The deal, which Fox accepted and shareholders are likely to approve on July 27, will include the 20th Century Fox movie and TV production house, Star India, a lineup of U.S. cable channels like FX and National Geographic, and Fox’s 39 percent stake in Sky.
+The deal, which Fox accepted and shareholders approved in July, includes the 20th Century Fox movie and TV production house, Star India, a lineup of U.S. cable channels like FX and National Geographic, and Fox’s 39 percent stake in Sky.
 Disney raised its bid -- it will also assume almost $14 billion of Fox’s debt -- to trump Comcast’s $65 billion offer.
 Fox preferred Disney because it considered the stock more valuable, and it worried that a deal with Comcast would meet regulatory snags.

 4. What happens next with Sky?